Bridges over the Brisbane River: Future bridges

 These new bridges will create a greenway corridor over 5 green bridges from Morningside, through Hawthorne, Teneriffe, New Farm, Kangaroo Point, City, Northbank, South Bank, Dutton Park and Boggo Road to the University of Queensland.

 Crossings between the Centenary Bridge and Wivenhoe Dam

-In addition to the existing bridges between Centenary Bridge and Wivenhoe Dam a number of others have been proposed.
+In addition to the existing bridges between Centenary Bridge and Wivenhoe Dam, a number of others have been proposed.

-The Goodna Bypass is designed to relieve congestion on the Ipswich Motorway and will have four new bridges over the river (but no access to or from the north-western suburbs).
+The Goodna Bypass is proposed to relieve congestion on the Ipswich Motorway and will have four new bridges over the river (but no access to or from the north-western suburbs).
 Land acquisitions were underway in 2010 to create the future transport corridor.
-As of 2010, there is no date or funding provided to commence the construction of the Goodna Bypass.
+As of 2021, there is no date or funding provided to commence construction of the Goodna Bypass.

 The Western Bypass would have included a crossing of the river but has been cancelled.

 The existing crossings on this section of the river are listed below (note: coordinates are derived from Google Earth).